Anniepoo/node-red-pengines/README.md

 and add the line penginesModule:require('pengines')

+Now you need to install nod-red-pengines.
+The stuff to actually install is in the package directory inside the repo, so

+     cd ~/.node-red/    (cd c:\Users\<userame>\.node-red\ on windows)
+	 npm install <package dir>

+For example, on my windows machine this is
+	 C:\development\node-red-pengines\package
+on my Ubuntu it's
+     ~/node-red-pengines/package

-Now restart node-red and add the node-red pengines palette module from the UI:  _menu->manage palette_ search for pengines, and install.
+Now restart node-red and the pengines node should be in the analysis section of the palette.

 ## Understanding node-red-pengines